Oravia Core Grammar

 Example:

-Because roles are marked (a/e/u), word order is flexible.
-Beginners can copy the natural order of their own language.
-If a sentence feels unclear, add missing markers or move phrases closer to the words they modify.
+Because roles are marked (a/e/u), word order is flexible and you can copy the natural order of your own language.

 Since this website is in English, I will follow English word order in the core grammar examples.